gideontee/shakesearch/README.md

 6. **Exact Phrase search**.

     The entire string needs to be in double-quotes and it should be the only query in the search bar.

----
+### Code Structure

+I have made changes to both the front-end and the back-end of the code.

+**Front-end Changes**

+- Integrated with [Bootstrap](https://getbootstrap.com/) for styling enhancements.
+- Removed the provided css file.
+- Add toggles and a dropdown menu for customizing the search functionality.

+**Back-end Changes**
+- Changed the search functionality to search by line.
+This allows us to provide the user the line number.
+However, this increases the search runtime complexity from O(log(N)*len(s) + len(result)) where N is the size of the text and s is the search query to O(M*log(N)*len(s) + len(result)) where M is the number of lines of the text and N is the size of the text.

-If I had more time, I would add the following features:
+### If I had more time

-User Facing Features:
+#### User Features
+1. Allow the user to expand the context lines of a particular search result.
+We would have a "top" and "bottom" button for users to expand more text to the top or bottom from the query.
+This is similar to Github Pull Request Code Review where you can expand to see more code from the diff.

-1. Add the ability for a user to jump right to the main text from the search results and allow them to scroll and read the main text within the web application.
+2. Add the ability for a user to jump right to the main text from the search results and allow them to scroll and read the main text within the web application.

-2. Improve the styling of the web application to look better (CSS)
-3. Add the option for auto spelling correction to the search queries
+3. Add the option for auto spelling correction to the search queries.
+This would require integrating an external library or building a framework to detect wrong spellings and choose the closest valid word from it.

-Non-User Facing Features:
-1. Improve the search runtime performance.
-Right now the runtime is linear in terms of the total number of lines of the text.
+#### Code Health
+If this code was meant for production, I would add the following:

+- Unit tests

+    Unit tests to the back-end functions (`formatResults`, `markResults`).

+- Integration Tests

+    Integration tests between the front-end and back-end APIs.

+- Front-end tests.
+UI tests

+- End-to-end tests

+I would also encapsulate the functions better to make it extensible.

+For the front-end, I would consider using a UI framework such as Vue.js or React.js to make it easier to manage the state on the front-end.
+Right now, we just pure JavaScript to query and modify the HTML elements, which is not ideal for a application in production.

+#### Backend Performance

+I would improve the search runtime complexity.
+Right now, it scans line by line and does a suffix search on the line.
+I would want to improve this to try to make this logarithmic time generally.
+One idea I have is to mark each word in the text to a line number.
+So when we search the entire text, each index would be associated with the line number.